 For example, Envision Festival has planted already over 15,000 trees in their hosting country of Costa Rica.
 Over in the UK, the Association of Independent Festivals has fully stopped using single-use plastics.
 Australia’s Rainbow Serpent Festival implemented compost toilets along with other sustainable initiatives, and Amsterdam’s own DGTL, which is a 100% plant-based and zero-waste event, doesn’t shy away from using renewable energy sources, limiting freshwater and recovering nutrients from wastewater, and preventing food waste by using natural resources responsibly.

 Change is already happening!
-And just to take it a step further, we wanted to tell you about yet another opportunity to enjoy outdoor live music.
-Sunday Sounds are gifting Amsterdamers the opportunity to relax, sit under the trees of the dreamiest gardens and enjoy the sun surrounded by friends & family, or meet new people.
-Found at the TOLHUISTUIN, people are welcomed for free every Sunday between 12-5 pm with a rotating music program starting at 3 pm, tons of activities and games for children, a wide range of workshops, performances, food, and even the opportunity to cut radiator foil and save gas!
+And to take it a step further, we wanted to tell you about yet another opportunity to enjoy live music outdoors.
+Sunday Sounds offer Amsterdammers the opportunity to relax under the trees of the dreamiest gardens and enjoy the sun surrounded by friends & family or meet new people.
+Found at the Tolhuistuin, almost every day they organize activities and games for kids, a wide range of workshops, performances, food and even the opportunity to cut radiator foil and save gas!

 However, this is not just an invitation to visit a really cool garden and enjoy time with loved ones, but a reminder to get outdoors and re-think the activities you can take in this summer.
 Stop every now and again and ask yourself: can I cut out on waste and bring my own reusable coffee cup to this event or festival?
 Do they allow attendees to bring their own food, cutlery set, and cup to avoid single-use plastics?
 Does this event dispose of waste responsibly?
 Do they follow a sustainability policy?
 In any case, the best you always can do to enjoy an event or festival sustainably is always bring your reusables with you!